University Interscholastic League: Football

 In Conference 6A, the top four teams from each district are eligible for the playoffs.
 The two eligible teams with the highest student enrollment for its district are seeded in the Division I playoff bracket, and the remaining two teams (with the lower enrollment) are seeded in the Division II playoff bracket.
-This method is supposed to prevent matchups between large and small schools within a classification, although in practice this is not always the case – for example, in the 2006 playoffs, Southlake Carroll (the Conference 5A Division I champion) had a lower student enrollment than Cedar Hill (the Conference 5A Division II champion).
+This method is supposed to prevent matchups between large and small schools within a classification, although in practice this is not always the case – for example, in the 2006 playoffs, Southlake Carroll (the Conference 5A Division I champion; at that time 5A was the largest conference) had a lower student enrollment than Cedar Hill (the Conference 5A Division II champion).

-For all other 11-man conferences and for six-man football, the UIL divides schools into separate Division I (large) and Division II (small) districts at its bi-annual redistricting session (in these cases, there are a maximum of 16 districts statewide, as opposed to the 32 in the larger conferences); separate playoffs are held for each division with the top four teams (top two in six-man) from each district eligible.
+For all other 11-man conferences and for six-man football, the UIL divides schools into separate Division I (large) and Division II (small) districts at its biennial redistricting session (in these cases, there are a maximum of 16 districts statewide, as opposed to the 32 in the larger conferences); separate playoffs are held for each division with the top four teams (top two in six-man) from each district eligible.

 Other major team sports

-In Conferences 6A and 5A, the top four teams from each district are eligible.
-However, the UIL does not use a Division I/Division II alignment as in football; only one champion and runner-up is crowned in each conference.
-A similar arrangement exists in Conferences 2A-4A, and for Conference 1A in all other team sports, only the top three teams are eligible.
+In 2A-6A volleyball, the top four teams in each district qualify for the playoffs.
+For 1A, the top three teams qualify for the playoffs, with the first-place team receiving a first-round bye.

+In 1A-6A basketball, the top four teams in each district qualify for the playoffs.

+In 4A-6A soccer, the top four teams in each district qualify for the playoffs.

+In 2A-6A baseball and softball, the top four teams in each district qualify for the playoffs.
+In 1A baseball and softball, the top two teams qualify for the playoffs.

 For baseball and softball, at all levels except the state tournament, playoff rounds are best 2-of-3 only if both coaches agree; if they do not then the coaches flip a coin to decide the format of the playoff (single game or two out of three series).
 At the state tournament both the semifinals and finals are single-game format.

+Beginning with the 2024-2025 school year, the 6A football playoff format was implemented for 1A-6A basketball, 2A-6A volleyball, baseball and softball, and 4A-6A soccer, with the two largest schools by enrollment playing in a Division I bracket, and the two smallest schools playing in a Division II bracket.